 Nathan Eovaldi pitches 6 scoreless innings as Rangers beat Rays 5-3 for fifth win in a row

+“He’s the ultimate competitor, the hardest worker on the team,” second baseman Marcus Semien said. “(Jacob) deGrom went down and he’s our ace immediately. … Usually you see the No. 1 guy go down and you’re trying to figure it out, but it was almost simultaneous that he stepped into that role.”

-Marcus Semien and Corey Seager homered for the Rangers (57-39), whose fifth consecutive victory since the break matched their season-best winning streak.
+Semien and Corey Seager, All-Star infielders who were the big free-agent additions the previous winter before deGrom and Eovaldi signed this past offseason, homered for Texas.
+The Rangers (57-39) won their fifth game in a row since the break to match their season-best winning streak.

-Eovaldi (11-3) struck out two, walked three and hit a batter, though the Rays stranded six runners on base against him.
-It was his first start for Texas since July 6, though he threw a scoreless second inning for the American League in last week’s All-Star Game.
+Eovaldi (11-3) struck out two, walked three and hit a batter, though the Rays stranded six runners on base against him in his first start for Texas since July 6.
+He threw a scoreless second inning for the American League in last week’s All-Star Game.

+“He did such a great job of pitching,” manager Bruce Bochy said.

+“I had two or three really quick innings, but then at the same time I had two innings where I had some walks and things like that,” Eovaldi said.
+“I think it’s a good start, especially coming back from the break.”

 Will Smith, the third Texas reliever, worked a perfect ninth for his 17th save in 19 chances.